code4policy/modules/data/03-3-python-json-files.md

 ### ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) Try It

-1. Read `vegetables.csv` into a variable called `vegetables`.
+1. Read `vegetables.csv` (see previous section) into a variable called `vegetables`.
+2. Print the variable `vegetables`.
-2. Write `vegtables` as a JSON file called `vegetables.json`.
+2. Write `vegetables` as a JSON file called `vegetables.json`.
 It should look like this:

     ```
     [